kanishk393/Future-Builder-Placement-Portal/README.md

 Developing FutureBuilder was an enriching experience, showcasing my Java proficiency and ability to create a robust, feature-rich placement portal.
 Through this project, I have gained a deep understanding of the complexities involved in designing and implementing a system that caters to the diverse needs of students, the placement cell, and companies.
 FutureBuilder exemplifies my dedication, hard work, and commitment to creating innovative solutions.

-Thank you for taking the time to explore FutureBuilder.
-This portal revolutionizes the placement process and provides an exceptional experience for all users.